 How does this affect me, how does it affect the situation, and how does it affect my life?

 Answering these questions will hopefully begin to break down the walls that form the belief systems you have in place supporting this kind of behavior.
-However, you don’t necessarily need to work directly with your belief systems to eliminate perfectionistic behavior.
-There are in fact plenty of other ways to beat perfectionism that we discuss within the next section.
+However, you don’t necessarily need to work directly with your belief systems to eliminate the perfectionistic behavior.
+There are in fact plenty of other ways to beat perfectionism that we discuss in the next section.

 Guidelines for Beating Perfectionism

 Below you will find a break down of several guidelines to help you beat perfectionism.
 Each guideline by itself requires mental shifts in how you think about your life and circumstances.
 Making these mental shifts subsequently influences and positively impacts your psychological rules, unhelpful thoughts and the resulting fears.
 As such, by progressively moving through each of these guidelines you are effectively shifting how you approach circumstances where you typically indulge in perfectionism.